Observations

 High-mass Star Formation

-High mass stars (M > 8 Msun) play a key role in the energetic budget of the interstellar medium, especially during the last stages of their evolution, when they explode as supernovae.
+High-mass stars (M > 8 Msun) play a key role in the energetic budget of the interstellar medium, especially during the last stages of their evolution, when they explode as supernovae.
 They are rare and short-lived, if compared to low-mass counterparts, and as a consequence on average they are found more distant from the Solar System.
 They form in dense and crowded environments, known as infrared dark clouds (IRDCs), heavily obscured by dust extinction.
 As a result, observational studies of the initial stages of high-mass star formation are challenging.
-In the CAS group, we exploit state-of-the-art interferometric facilities, such the Atacama Large Millimeter and sub-millimeter Array (ALMA), to characterize the physical properties of these regions, in particular in terms of their fragmentation in cores and their kinematics. more
+In the CAS group, we exploit state-of-the-art interferometric facilities, such the Atacama Large Millimeter and sub-millimeter Array (ALMA), to characterize the physical properties of these regions. more

 Go to Editor View